Quantized Quiver Varieties and the Quantum Spin Ruijsenaars-Schneider Model: Quantum Hamiltonian reduction

 while the relations for $C^\alpha$ in the dual Lagrange basis become

 which using the relations above simplifies to

 \end{proof}

 \begin{remark} We briefly note that the commutation relations for $L^{-1}$ follow from the commutation relations of $L$.
-In addition, we have $L^{-1}e = P^{-1} U^{-1} Te = P^{-1}e$ and $P^{-1}$ is diagonal, so $P^{-1} e$ contains all the information about $P^{-1}$, which means that the commutation relations for $P^{\pm 1}$ also follow. \end{remark}
+In addition, we have $L^{-1}e = P^{-1} U^{-1} Te = P^{-1}e$ and $P^{-1}$ is diagonal, the coefficients of $P^{-1} e$ are the diagonal entries of $P^{-1}$, which means that the commutation relations for $P^{\pm 1}$ also follow from the commutation relations of $L$. \end{remark}

 An important property of the dressed oscillators $C^\alpha(z)$ is that they satisfy the exchange relation in spin space:

 \begin{prop} The commutation relations

 may equivalently be written as